 This blend of fire and words is the poem.
 That’s why I call it Fire in the Heart: it is that extra intensity of being, perception and response that makes us know we are alive—and this is why poetry has the profound ability, as I have seen many times in my workshops since the early 90’s, of bringing people to feel more fully alive.

-Many of Jay Ramsay’s more political poems can be found on www.internationaltimes.it.
-He believes strongly that while poetry is personal in its inception, poetry in our time needs to move beyond narcissism into a real engagement with the story of our time and what it means to ‘rewrite that story’.
-He believes in transformation.
-Join him in May for a five day workshop on finding our radical authenticity through poetry.
-Book this heart-opening exploration today.
+Many of Jay Ramsay’s more political poems can be found here.
+He believed strongly that while poetry is personal in its inception, poetry in our time needs to move beyond narcissism into a real engagement with the story of our time and what it means to ‘rewrite that story’.
+He believed in transformation.

 The thing about a charade is